lukasturcani/stk/docs/source/index.rst

 The genetic algorithm automatically works with any molecules that ``stk`` can construct, just make sure you define an appropriate fitness function.
+It will also work with :class:`StructUnit` if you do not wish to use ``stk``'s construction capabilities.

 Take for example, the following input file which runs the GA on polymers and selects building blocks which have the most atoms.